openownership/openownership.beta/_posts/2019-02-13-were-hiring-could-you-be-our-executive-director.markdown

 title: We're hiring!
 Could you be our Executive Director?
 date: 2019-02-13 18:17:00 Z
 tags:
-- hiring
+- team
-image: "/uploads/joinus.jpg"
+image: "/uploads/join-us.jpg"
-description: 'We are now seeking our first Executive Director, to move us to our next phase of development as we seek scale and impact for our cutting-edge work to end anonymous companies.  '
+description: 'We are now seeking our first Executive Director, to move us to our next phase of development as we seek scale and impact for our cutting-edge work to end anonymous companies.'
 author: Francesca Baker
 ---